mohsseha/TRXmlParser/README.md

 SecondPhase
 ===========
-the SecondPhase reads in files named year.xml
+the SecondPhase reads in files named year.xml it also needs an author_country DB saved in */tmp/author_country_year.PipeDelimitedFile* in the format:

+    tordo, p|france|1980

+after running the first phase and generating the author_country_year table.

 SubSubject
 ==========